Payment of application and tuition fees

 VERY IMPORTANT!
 Please remember to state your name (first name and surname) as well as the three-digit code for the department that is responsible for the course/programme on your bank transfer form when you pay the fee.

 Department of Dance: 410

 Department of Performing Arts: 670

-If you are accepted onto a course or programme at Uniarts and are obliged to pay a tuition fee, Uniarts must have received the payment for the tuition fee for the course or the first semester of the programme no later than on the date stated in your letter of acceptance.
+If you are admitted to a course or a programme at Uniarts and are obliged to pay a tuition fee, Uniarts must have received the payment for the tuition fee for the course or the first semester of the programme no later than on the date stated in your letter of acceptance.
 Otherwise your place on the course or programme will no longer be available.
 It is your responsibility to make sure that you allow the bank sufficient time for the money transfer, which may take several days.

 Uniarts has some possibilities of offering scholarships to international students.